hotrodorm/hotrod/hotrod-project/docs/docs-5/maven/goal-export-columns-txt.md

 The database exposes a set of properties for each column.
 These properties can be used to assemble rules in the `<type-solver>` tag that may help to greatly reduce the configuration effort.

+You can run the [Exporting Column Properties](../guides/exporting-column-properties.md) example to see this feature in action.

 Column metadata can also be exported in XLSX format.
 See [Export Columns to XLSX](./goal-export-columns-xlsx.md).

 ## Configuring the Metadata Report Generation